(Virtual) Interrupting Racism for Children

 - Participants will learn about the history of race and racism in Indiana.

 - Participants will better understand how racism affects the Indiana child welfare community.

 - Participants will acquire tools for disrupting this crisis.

 Please note: This highly interactive session will be presented in Zoom Meeting format.
-Particpants will be required to actively participate each day of the session with both audio and video enabled.
+Particpants will be required to actively participate with both audio and video enabled.